Trung78z/Thesis_University/README.md

-# Real-time Object Detection using YOLOv8 and TensorRT
+# Real-time Object Detection using YOLOv11 and TensorRT

-This repository contains the implementation of a real-time object detection system using YOLOv8 and TensorRT for optimized inference.
+This repository contains the implementation of a real-time object detection system using YOLOv11 and TensorRT for optimized inference.
 This project is part of a thesis focusing on efficient deep learning deployment for real-time applications.

 ## Overview

 The project implements a high-performance object detection pipeline that leverages:
-- Ultralytics YOLOv8 for state-of-the-art object detection
+- YOLOv11 for state-of-the-art object detection
 - NVIDIA TensorRT for optimized inference
 - CUDA acceleration for GPU-based processing
 - Real-time video processing capabilities

 ## Features

-- YOLOv8 model integration with TensorRT optimization
+- YOLOv11 model integration with TensorRT optimization
 - Real-time object detection on video streams
 - Support for multiple input sources (video files, webcam, RTSP streams)
 - Performance benchmarking tools